Prevention & Wellness

 It is good to remember that by practicing good personal hygiene, you are not only protecting yourself, but also others, especially those more susceptible to illness due to age or lower immunity.

 The nutrients we receive in our diet influence our development, growth, functional abilities and health.
-Good nutrition is therefore essential in order to get or stay healthy, and helps the body to build resistance to illness and infections in the short term, and also to guard against long-term health issues.
+Good nutrition is therefore essential to get or stay healthy.
+It helps the body to build resistance to illness and infections in the short term, and to guard against long-term health issues.

 A good and balanced diet, incorporating a variety from each food group, will help you ingest the nutrients necessary for your body to function at its best, both physically and mentally.
 As well as filling up on the good stuff, monitoring and possibly lowering intake of sodium, saturated fat, refined grains, highly processed foods and added sugar, will also improve the quality of your diet.